BrianYang2013/Journey/README.md

 ## Aug 8, 2017
 * Plan a more structure way of learning.
 * Andrew NG just announced a new deep learning specialization courses.
 3 out of 5 already released, interesting.
+* Joined a local meetup, Aldo Carrascoso is pretty good, like his speech.

+## Aug 9, 2017
+* Need learn python.
+Also stats, such as Chi-squared distribution.
+But let me finish this course, deep learning specialization, rest of the courses in this specialization, and then think about Python and stats (ops, priority sounds like an excuse)

 # Lesson learn
 * Focus on your core skills.